 - Responding to Legislative Change: Managing the increase in the waste levy and introduction of kerbside glass collection in July 2025. - Managing our high risk closed landfills: Prioritisation of the most at risk landfills and apply for funding to remediate the landfills.
-The Hannahs Clearing and Hari Hari landfills have been identified as top priority. - Haast Landfill capping and closure: The Haast Landfill is not lined and does not have any leachate collection.
+The Hannahs Clearing landfill is the first one to be identified. - Hannahs Clearing Landfill Remediation: Council has the opportunity to apply for the Contaminated Landfill Fund which would subsidise the remediation of high-risk landfills by 75%.
+The Hannahs Clearing Landfill has been selected as the first high risk landfill for the community to consider for remediation.
+The landfill is located on the coast between Haast and Jackson Bay.
+Though the landfill is capped with rock protection, there are concerns it may not be secure in the event of a natural disaster.
+The landfill waste would be extracted and disposed of at Butlers Landfill, with additional provision to construct a new landfill cell at Butlers to account for the reduction in available capacity. - Haast Landfill capping and closure: The Haast Landfill is not lined and does not have any leachate collection.
 The Landfill is due to be closed in late 2025 as it reaches full capacity and will then be monitored as a closed landfill.
 The site will be developed into a transfer station and all waste will be diverted to Butlers Landfill. - Implementation of glass kerbside recycling: Council plans to introduce kerbside glass recycling for households currently receiving kerbside collection in July 2025.
 This requires Council to purchase glass bins for distribution to the community.
 There is external funding available for this project which will be applied for. - Economic and Environmental wellbeing: of the district by providing the appropriate disposal of solid waste. - Environmental wellbeing: by providing waste reduction and recycling education.